 ANNUAL SUMMARY REPORTS

-During the past year, the Alpha Psi chapter inducted nine new members, all but one of whom were juniors.
-An induction ceremony was held on March 21, 2022.
-Membership certificates and membership cards were awarded at that time.
+During the past year, the Alpha Psi chapter inducted 12 new members, all but three of whom were juniors.
+An induction ceremony was held on March 22, 2023.
+Membership certificates and membership cards were issued at that time.

 The criterion for selection into the Pi Tau Sigma chapter at VMI is the student’s major GPA in mechanical engineering courses.
-This is distinguished from the chapter of Tau Beta Pi, a general engineering fraternity, also sponsored by VMI along with the Pi Tau Sigma chapter.
+This is distinguished from the chapter of Tau Beta Pi, a general engineering fraternity, also sponsored by VMI separately from the Pi Tau Sigma chapter.
 The procedure for the initiation ceremony follows the script from the Rituals of Pi Tau Sigma.

 A reception, including refreshments, was held following the spring induction ceremony.
 All of the current chapter members were invited to the induction ceremony.